 Simply put, the MMSI is a color coded indicator that signals the market's sentiment regarding economic growth risk.
 It is read left to right chronologically.
 A green indicator on the MMSI indicates that the market's sentiment towards growth risk is positive.
 A gray indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
-A red indicator indicates that the market's sentiment towards growth risk is negative.
+A red indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
+A red indicator indicates that the market's sentiment towards growth risk is neutral or inconclusive.
 The black line on the graph is the level of the MMSI.
 The degree of the signal above or below the neutral reading is an indication the signal's current strength.